Note

 If you simply want to modify a Model by changing its default values, have a look at the model config dict:

 This dict (or an overriding sub-set) is part of AlgorithmConfig and therefore also part of any algorithm-specific config.
-You can override its values and pass it to an AlgorithmConfig to change the behavior RLlib’s default models.
+To change the behavior RLlib’s default models, override it and pass it to an AlgorithmConfig. to change the behavior RLlib’s default models.

 MODEL_DEFAULTS: ModelConfigDict = {